-On the 1st Saturday of each month, old paints, fluorescent bulbs and electronics are collected at the City Waste Transfer Station, which is located at 12600 Wiles Rd.
-City residents can drop off the paints, bulbs and electronics between the hours of 8 a.m. and 5 p.m.
+On the first Saturday (8 a.m. to 5 p.m.) and Sunday (12 to 5 p.m.) of each month, old paints, fluorescent bulbs and electronics are collected at the City Waste Transfer Station, which is located at 12600 Wiles Rd.

 HHW Collection Event ProgramHHW is collected at one day collection events at varying locations in cooperation with a host Municipality.
 Trained technicians unload, segregate and prepare materials for transport to federally permitted disposal sites.
 Diverting HHW from the solid waste stream has beneficial impacts to the solid waste system through reduction of landfill leachate contaminants and reduction of potentially harmful compounds from incinerator stack emissions and ash residues.